How do we maintain our balance?

 - Efficacy and Safety of Tai Chi for Parkinson’s Disease: A Systematic Review and Meta-Analysis of Randomized Controlled Trials.
 Xiaojia et al PLoS One.
 2014

 - Yoga Improves Balance and Low-Back Pain, but Not Anxiety, in People with Parkinson’s Disease.
 Myers et al Int J Yoga Therap.
 2019 Oct 4

 What changes should I make to my home?

-Remove all loose fitting rugs, or unstable pieces of furniture that you can trip over.
+Remove all loose-fitting rugs or unstable pieces of furniture that you can trip over.
 Excessive clutter or furniture can also cause you to freeze more frequently and then fall.
 So, make sure your home is as tidy and clutter-free as possible.

 The bathroom is a common place for falling.
-Avoid using the bathtub – in fact, remove it completely if possible.
+Avoid using the bathtub – in fact, remove it entirely if possible.
 Use anti-skid rugs.
 Always sit down while taking a bath.
 If possible, you should install support rods in the bathroom to help you to get up from your commode and after taking a bath.